Sanrio: Video games

-Sanrio Digital produces and publishes digital content based on globally famous Sanrio intellectual property assets like Hello Kitty, My Melody, Badtz Maru and many others.
-Among the games are: The Adventures of Hello Kitty & Friends, Hello Kitty: Roller Rescue, Hello Kitty: Birthday Adventures, and Hello Kitty Seasons.
+Sanrio Digital produces and publishes digital content based on Sanrio intellectual property assets like Hello Kitty, My Melody, Badtz Maru and many others.
+Among the games are: Hello Kitty: Roller Rescue, Hello Kitty: Birthday Adventures, and Hello Kitty Seasons.
+Hello Kitty Island Adventure (2023) is a Sanrio game created for Apple Arcade, PC and Nintendo Switch.
+Hello Kitty and Friends: Freeze Tag Party was released for the Nintendo Switch on March 27, 2025 in Japan and November 6, 2025 in the west.

 Publishing

 Sanrio publishes many books featuring its own characters.
 It also publishes art books (for instance, those by Keibun Ōta).
 Sanrio publishes books in many languages, including Japanese and English.
 Sanrio published video games in the early 1990s under the name Character Soft.